rcl-identity/docs/useradmin.md

 A User Admin is a user account that has been assigned access to the [Identity Proofing Application]() to perform the identity verification process.
 In this section, we will learn how to create a *User* and add the user to the **UserAdmins** *Security Group*.

-# Create a UserAdmins Group
+# Create a Security Group

 The Azure AD B2C tenant does not allow the creation of ``Security Groups``.
 You will need to create the group in the underlying Azure AD tenant.